aspose-cells/Aspose-Cells-Tutorials/cells/greek/java/advanced-features/aspose-cells-java-excel-hyperlinks-processing/_index.md

     public static void main(String[] args) throws Exception {
         String dataDir = "YOUR_DATA_DIRECTORY";

-        // Φόρτωση ενός υπάρχοντος βιβλίου εργασίας από την καθορισμένη διαδρομή.
+        // Load an existing workbook from the specified path.
         Workbook workbook = new Workbook(dataDir + "/LinkTypes.xlsx");

-        // Αποκτήστε πρόσβαση στο πρώτο φύλλο εργασίας στο βιβλίο εργασίας (ευρετήριο 0).
+        // Access the first worksheet in the workbook (index 0).
         Worksheet worksheet = workbook.getWorksheets().get(0);

-        // Δημιουργήστε μια περιοχή από το κελί A1 έως το A7 μέσα στο φύλλο εργασίας.
+        // Create a range from cell A1 to A7 within the worksheet.
         Range range = worksheet.getCells().createRange("A1", "A7");

         System.out.println("Range created successfully!");